SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ### Searching assets

 To search for groups or devices, use the **Search** button in the top bar.
-For details on the searching functionality, refer to [Searching](#searching) in *Overview > Search and Filter Functionaltity*.
+For details on the searching functionality, refer to [Searching](#searching) in *Overview > Search and Filter Functionality*.

 ### Adding Groups